skilld-labs/zen/README.txt

   9. MODIFYING ZEN CORE STYLESHEETS:
      If you decide you want to modify any of the other stylesheets in the zen folder, copy them to your sub-theme's folder before making any changes.
-     Also, be sure the new stylesheet is included in your .info file and that you have rebuilt the theme registry.
+     Also, be sure the new stylesheet is included in your .info file, that you have rebuilt the theme registry, and that you have refreshed the .info cache.

      For example, copy zen/zen/block-editing.css to foo/block-editing.css.
 Then edit foo/foo.info and uncomment this line to activate it:
        ;stylesheets[all][]  = block-editing.css
      to:
        stylesheets[all][]   = block-editing.css
+     Then, visit your site's admin/build/themes to refresh Drupal 6's cache of .info file data.

   10. MODIFYING ZEN CORE TEMPLATE FILES:
      If you decide you want to modify any of the .tpl.php template files in the